Thursday, November 19, 2015

 autumn hike

 Last weekend, I went for a hike to the nearby mountains by myself, walking from home as usual, and took photos of random scenes about the changing season.
 The leaves have turned yellow and brown as the autumn deepens.
 Leaves falling down scattered on the ground.
-Looks like this autumn there has been much more rain than the previous ones.
+Looks like this autumn there has been much more rain than in previous ones.
 We also had a couple of rainy days last week.
-It didn't rain while hiking even if it was cloudy.
+It didn't rain while hiking, even if it was cloudy.

 Wednesday, November 11, 2015